Jskallio/Portfolio/Android/README.md

-Here is some links to the videos of my android projects:
+Here is some links to the videos of my arduino projects:

 1: Quadruped robot with inverse kinematics coded into it.
 The lower part was downloaded from Thingiverse: https://www.thingiverse.com/thing:1009659